Saunas provide a variety of health advantages, including relaxation and better sleep, but did you know that they are also a form of cancer therapy?

-Most researchers looking into the health advantages of infrared saunas report that they have few adverse effects.
-However, there are a few things to bear in mind to stay safe:
+Most researchers looking into the health advantages of infrared sauna therapy report that they have few adverse effects.
+However, there are a few things to remember to stay safe:

-- Lightheadedness: Even if you drink plenty of water, lightheadedness might happen.
-To avoid falling or collapsing, walking gently inside and outside the sauna is best.
+Lightheadedness – Even if you drink plenty of water, lightheadedness might happen.
+Walking gently inside and outside the sauna is best to avoid falling or collapsing.

-If you start to feel any of these adverse effects, get out of the sauna right away.
+If you start to feel any of these adverse effects, leave the sauna immediately.
 Drink lots of water and take a cold plunge shower to chill down.
 To lower your core temperature, drape a cool towel over your head.
 Seek immediate medical help if your heart is thumping and you still feel lightheaded.